Payment Terms and Conditions Cambrionix Ltd.

 The risk of loss or damage to the Goods shall pass to the Client upon delivery of the Goods.

-10.2 All other invoices issued by the Company shall be paid by the Client within thirty (30) days of the date of invoice unless otherwise agreed in writing by the Company.
+10.2 Invoices issued by the Company shall be paid by the Client within thirty (30) days of the date of invoice unless otherwise agreed in writing by the Company.
 In the event of late payment, the Company may charge interest on the amount outstanding before and after judgement at the rate of five (5) percent above the Bank of England Base Rate in force from the due date until the date of payment.
 In addition, invoices unpaid for more than 60 days after the invoice date will incur a surcharge of either £30 or 5% of the outstanding amount, whichever sum is greater.

 10.3 If any amount of an invoice is disputed then the Client shall inform the Company of the grounds for such dispute within seven days of delivery of the goods and shall pay to the Company the value of the invoice less the disputed amount in accordance with these payment terms.
 Once settlement of the dispute has been agreed, any sum then outstanding shall also be payable in accordance with these payment terms.